oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 # Security Considerations {#Security}

-## Mutual Authentication of the TraT Request
+## Mutual Authentication of the Tx-Token Request
-A TraT Service MUST ensure that it authenticates any workloads requesting TraTs.
+A Tx-Token Service MUST ensure that it authenticates any workloads requesting Tx-Tokens.
 In order to do so:

-* It MUST name a limited, pre-configured set of workloads that MAY request TraTs
+* It MUST name a limited, pre-configured set of workloads that MAY request Tx-Tokens
 * It MUST individually authenticate the requester as being one of the name requesters
 * It SHOULD rely on mechanisms such as {{Spiffe}} to securely authenticate the requester
 * It SHOULD NOT rely on insecure mechanisms such as long-lived shared secrets to authenticate the requesters

-The requesting workload MUST have a pre-configured location for the TraT Service.
-It SHOULD rely on mechanisms such as {{Spiffe}} to securely authenticate the TraT Service before making a TraT Request.
+The requesting workload MUST have a pre-configured location for the Tx-Token Service.
+It SHOULD rely on mechanisms such as {{Spiffe}} to securely authenticate the Tx-Token Service before making a Tx-Token Request.

 ## Sender Constrained Tokens
-Although TraTs are short-lived, they may be sender constrained as an additional layer of defence to prevent them from being re-used by a compromised or malicious workload under the control of a hostile actor.
+Although Tx-Tokens are short-lived, they may be sender constrained as an additional layer of defence to prevent them from being re-used by a compromised or malicious workload under the control of a hostile actor.

 ## Access Tokens
-When using nested TraTs, the nested TraT MUST NOT contain the Access Token presented to the resource server.
-If an Access Token is included in a TraT, an attacker may obtain a TraT, extract the Access Token, and replay it to the Resource Server.
-TraT expiry does not protect against this attack since the Access Token may remain valid even after the TraT has expired.
+When using nested Tx-Tokens, the nested Tx-Token MUST NOT contain the Access Token presented to the resource server.
+If an Access Token is included in a Tx-Token, an attacker may obtain a Tx-Token, extract the Access Token, and replay it to the Resource Server.
+Tx-Token expiry does not protect against this attack since the Access Token may remain valid even after the Tx-Token has expired.

 --- back

 # Acknowledgements {#Acknowledgements}
 {: numbered="false"}